-This has been configured on the v7.3 appliance by adding sched.mem.maxmemct=0 to the advanced configuration parameters for the VM.
+If you upgrade the tools, you'll need to add sched.mem.maxmemct=0 to the advanced configuration parameters for the VM to ensure that the balloon driver remains disabled.

-For more details on this, please refer to the following Vmware Link :
+For more details on this, please refer to the following VMware Link:

-http://kb.vmware.com/selfservice/microsites/search.do? language=en_US&cmd=displayKC&externalId=1002586
+http://kb.vmware.com/selfservice/microsites/search.do? language=en\US&cmd=displayKC&externalId=1002586